putulopi/putulopi/README.md

 and found out new things!
 </p>

 ### ♨️ My Goal Is To :
 - Contribute to Opensource

-- Have my own Apps
+- Have my own App

 - Have my own Website